-In my experience, though, where most firms go wrong with their sales training is too much attention on the first goal and almost no attention on the second.
-In other words, in a rush to get their new reps ramped up and on the phones, most IT staffing firms neglect to teach those reps how to actually sell.
+In my experience, most staffing firms fail to nail the first 30 days of sales onboarding and instead fall into the trap of following an old and outdated training and onboarding program in which too much attention is placed on the first goal and almost no attention on the second.
+In other words, in a rush to have their new reps complete training and on the phones, most IT staffing firms neglect to actually teach those reps how to actually sell.

 Most of the IT staffing firms I work with are small startups run by people with years of experience in the IT industry who decided to strike out on their own.
 They may have had personal success in sales, but don’t know how to manage or train a sales team.